An autumn harvest

 Maleficent (U.S./Britain, 2014)

 Angelina Jolie stars as the forest fairy Maleficent in this, the Disney studio's new live-action update of Sleeping Beauty, its animated classic from 55 years ago.
 The themes of good and evil are as engrossing as ever and handled intelligently, as are the very real CGI effects (love those moss-covered tree warriors).
 The Blu-ray/DVD edition comes with five featurettes spread over half an hour, and five brief deleted scenes totalling about seven minutes.
-There's also a slipcase and a code to download a digital HD copy of the film.
+There's also a slipcase, plus a code to download a digital HD copy of the film.

 Sleeping Beauty (U.S., 1959)